On The Trail Or In Competition, Today’s Hatchets Are Multi-Purpose Must-Haves.

 David Bloch, president and founder of Outdoor Edge, wanted a hatchet that could out-cut its class: Something small enough to carry easily but with enough heft to take down a medium-sized tree.

-“I looked at and tested a number of compact hatchets on the market and came to the conclusion that most full-size hatchets were too large and heavy to take on outings where weight and volume were limiting factors,” Bloch observes.
+“I looked at and tested a number of compact hatchets on the market and came to the conclusion that most full-size hatchets were too large and heavy to take on outings where weight and volume were limiting factors,” Bloch said.
 “I also found that most every compact hatchet I tested, while cute in appearance, was not an effective chopping tool.”

 During outdoor treks when the quality of your tools will make or break the